 How can we expect others to lovingly receive from us when we don’t model to other’s how we authentically receive to ourselves?

-For some this may be simply to remain aware when someone gives you a compliment.
+Start to say thank you when someone gives you a compliment.

 Book yourself onto a men’s retreat and learn to put yourself first in order to become the best role model for others.

 Love from the Men Without Masks team